 - Adult ADHD-Focused Couple Therapy: Clinical Interventions — with Arthur L. Robin, PhD, the first clinical guide for treating ADHD-challenged couples

-Which Pieces Puzzle You?
+Which of These ADHD Pieces Puzzle You?

 People with ADHD are individuals, not clones!
 Same for their partners and other loved ones.